Marty Whelan

 Martin "Marty" Whelan (born 7 June 1956) is an Irish radio and television personality currently working for RTÉ.
 His early television credits included the game shows Millionaire and Fame and Fortune, and the weekday afternoon show, Open House.

 In 1997, Whelan became the host of the annual The Rose of Tralee contest, a role he held until 2003 when Ryan Tubridy replaced him.
 His RTÉ 2fm radio show, Marty in the Morning was axed in 2007 and replaced with The Colm & Jim-Jim Breakfast Show.
 Whelan now presents Marty in the Morning on RTÉ Lyric fm.
 He has since made a return to television, winning the reality series Celebrity Bainisteoir in 2008.
 Since winning the series, he has made another return to television to guest-host the RTÉ One topical comedy show The Panel.
 He also acted as guest judge in RTÉ's Charity You're a Star, standing in for Louis Walsh in one programme.

 Marty at Midday saw Whelan receive his own weekday lunchtime show on RTÉ lyric fm, commencing September 2009.
 He then returned to television again in September 2009 to co-present Winning Streak with Kathryn Thomas.
 He has been doing this ever since.

-In 1987 and since 2000, Whelan has provided the television commentary for RTÉ's coverage of the Eurovision Song Contest (joined by Phil Coulter in 2003).
+In 1987 and 2000 to 2025, Whelan has provided the television commentary for RTÉ's coverage of the Eurovision Song Contest (joined by Phil Coulter in 2003).